Elliot438b/wubba/games/game12lizard/ricardian/game12lizard.contracts.md

 <h1 class="contract"> initsymbol </h1>
 Stub for initsymbol action's ricardian contract
+Input parameters:

+* `code`

+Implied parameters:

+* `name`

+### Intent
+INTENT.
+The intention of the author and the invoker of this contract is to print output.
+It shall have no other effect.

+### Term
+TERM.
+This Contract expires at the conclusion of code execution.

 <h1 class="contract"> newtable </h1>
 Stub for newtable action's ricardian contract